terminalnode/mrfreeze/README.md

 * * **!banish**  - Sub-function to mute with a default mute time and custom message.
 * **!unmute**    - Unmutes the user.
 * **!ban**       - Bans the user from the server.
+* **!listban**   - Lists all currently banned users.
+Can also be called by '!ban list'.

 ### User utility commands
 * **!temp**     - DMs a help message regarding the automatic temperature conversion.
 Does no conversion of it's own.